abdullah-binmadhi/LOL-Recommender-System/README.md

 ## How It Works

-1. **Answer 5 Simple Questions** - Tell us about your preferred role, position, difficulty level, playstyle, and range
+1. **Answer 10 Insightful Questions** - Tell us about your preferred role, position, difficulty level, playstyle, range, and psychological preferences
+2. **Enhanced Registration** - Provide additional personal information for better analysis
-2. **AI Analysis** - Our ML algorithms analyze your preferences
+3. **AI Analysis** - Our ML algorithms analyze your comprehensive preferences
-3. **Get Your Champion** - Receive a personalized champion recommendation with detailed analysis
+4. **Get Your Champion** - Receive a personalized champion recommendation with detailed analysis
-4. **Explore Alternatives** - See other great champion options that match your playstyle
+5. **Explore Alternatives** - See other great champion options that match your playstyle

 ---